KarimElgammal/analytics_cup_research/docs/examples.md

 ### Example AI Output (Forward)

-> **Z. Clough** from Adelaide United emerges as the closest match with 88.7% similarity.
-His 50% danger rate mirrors Alvarez's clinical finishing, though with fewer entries (4 vs typical 8+).
+> **T. Imai** from Western United emerges as the closest match with 96.5% similarity.
+His exceptional separation (5.64m) and 40% danger rate mirror Alvarez's key traits of creating danger through intelligent movement rather than dribbling.
 >
-> The key difference between Clough and the archetype lies in movement patterns.
-While he shows strong separation (8.2m), his central percentage is lower than target.
+> The key similarity lies in movement patterns.
+Imai consistently finds space away from defenders, a hallmark of the Alvarez archetype.
+His 0% central percentage suggests he operates from wide areas but still generates shooting opportunities.
 >
-> For development potential, **T. Payne** at 22 offers interesting upside.
-His entry speed and willingness to attack centrally align with Alvarez's profile.
+> For development potential, **K. Bos** at 23 offers interesting upside.
+His similar separation values and emerging danger rate align with Alvarez's profile.

 ### Example AI Output (Defender)